ovhlabs/knowledge-base/en/_posts/2015-02-07-how-to-use-S3QL-with-runabove.markdown

 Now the mounted directory will behave like a normal directory on your hard drive, e.g. copy, rename, move files.
 Do whatever you want with it.

-After finishing your stuffs, you has to unmount the file system to make sure everything will be committed to your Runabove container.
+After finishing your stuffs, you have to unmount the file system to make sure everything will be committed to your Runabove container.

 ```
 umount.s3ql /path/to/mount/point